tomicooler/E46Track/README.md

  ## Android App
   - **Mobile data must be disabled!**
   - Connect your mobile phone to the WiFi K+DCAN interface's WiFi hotspot
-  - The gateway's ip address should be configured in the app's settings, the port should be 35000.
+  - The gateway's IP address should be configured in the app's settings, the port should be 35000.
-  - Unfortunately my Nokia 7 plus adds some periodic delay on the communication, that's why I moved for a Raspberry Pi setup.
+  - Unfortunately my Nokia 7 Plus adds some periodic delay on the communication, that's why I moved for a Raspberry Pi setup.
     - GPS data logging would be an awesome feature.
 It would improve the logging as well, since I could spare a 250 ms query for the speed.
-  - Known issue: the app crashes if you open the second CSV for replay.

 ## Raspberry Pi deployment